dmalzl/spritecooler/README.md

 3. *Trimming DPM/RPM remnants*
 The given DPM/RPM barcodes are converted to FASTA format and used with `cutadapt` to remove any 3' DPM contamination from the raw reads after which another `fastqc` run is executed.
 4. *Splitting reads into DNA/RNA containing reads* After trimming barcode remnants the reads are split into two files one containing DPM (i.e. DNA) reads and the other containing RPM (i.e. RNA) reads which are aligned separately.
+This only happens if `--splitTag` is supplied.
 5. *Alignment and filtering*
 After quality control and barcode extraction and splitting, the genomic sequence / RNA containing reads are aligned to the reference genome using either Bowtie2 (DNA) or STAR (RNA).
 The produced alignments are then filtered such that (i) only primary alignments with a mapping quality higher then the set `--minq` and (ii) only alignments outside of the blacklisted regions (see `--blacklist`) are retained
 6. *Identifying clusters and making pairs files*